Planning Permission is our 11 years experience, is a non-issue for you, so don't worry.

 Siting your gazebo, with the nearest leg, 2 metres or more from the boundary is within your automatically approved 'permitted development rules', so does not require any planning application.

-The planners are not concerned with the minutia, i.e. 30cm [12"] too tall.
+The planners are not concerned with the minutia, as in this case where the gazebo was 30cm [12"] too tall.